Chevrotain/chevrotain/docs/tutorial/step3_adding_actions_root.md

 but that is not the case:

--   Chevrotain is [so fast](https://sap.github.io/chevrotain/performance/) that even with that performance penalty it would beat most other parsing solutions and still be close to the performance of an hand built parser.
+-   Chevrotain is [so fast](https://sap.github.io/chevrotain/performance/) that even with that performance penalty it would beat other parsing solutions.

     -   Tested on Modern V8